elmtree-askmo/cloudcannon-app/content/learn/engineering/what-are-the-key-differences-between-series-and-parallel-rlc-circuits-in-ac-sinusoidal-conditions.md

 url: /learn/engineering/questions/what-are-the-key-differences-between-series-and-parallel-rlc-circuits-in-ac-sinusoidal-conditions
 score: -1.0
 related_article1:
-    id: 169862
+    id: 169850
+    title: >-
-    title: What is the difference between active and reactive power in AC circuits?
+        What is the difference between a node and a loop in circuit analysis?
     subject: Engineering
-    url: /learn/engineering/questions/what-is-the-difference-between-active-and-reactive-power-in-ac-circuits
+    url: /learn/engineering/questions/what-is-the-difference-between-a-node-and-a-loop-in-circuit-analysis
 related_article2:
-    id: 169847
+    id: 169849
-    title: Explain the behavior of a series RLC circuit in an AC sinusoidal regime.
+    title: >-
+        Define a bipole and explain its role in an electrical circuit.
     subject: Engineering
-    url: /learn/engineering/questions/explain-the-behavior-of-a-series-rlc-circuit-in-an-ac-sinusoidal-regime
+    url: /learn/engineering/questions/define-a-bipole-and-explain-its-role-in-an-electrical-circuit
 related_article3:
-    id: 169851
+    id: 169855
-    title: How do Kirchhoff's laws assist in the analysis of electrical circuits?
+    title: >-
+        What is the difference between series and parallel association of electrical bipoles?
     subject: Engineering
-    url: /learn/engineering/questions/how-do-kirchhoffs-laws-assist-in-the-analysis-of-electrical-circuits
+    url: /learn/engineering/questions/what-is-the-difference-between-series-and-parallel-association-of-electrical-bipoles
 related_article4:
+    id: 169853
+    title: >-
+        Explain the concept of active and reactive power in electrical circuits.
+    subject: Engineering
+    url: /learn/engineering/questions/explain-the-concept-of-active-and-reactive-power-in-electrical-circuits
+related_article5:
     id: 169863
+    title: >-
-    title: How is the capacitor value calculated for power factor correction in AC circuits?
+        How is the capacitor value calculated for power factor correction in AC circuits?
     subject: Engineering
     url: /learn/engineering/questions/how-is-the-capacitor-value-calculated-for-power-factor-correction-in-ac-circuits
-related_article5:
-    id: 169850
-    title: What is the difference between a node and a loop in circuit analysis?
-    subject: Engineering
-    url: /learn/engineering/questions/what-is-the-difference-between-a-node-and-a-loop-in-circuit-analysis
 ---

 &nbsp;